You can grow your blog in two ways:

 Compare that to a 20% bounce rate (one in five visitors leaving without interacting).
 This lower bounce rate means that you would only need a quarter of the other site’s traffic to get the same engagement results.

 There are many ways to improve your bounce rate, but in this article, we want to show you an underutilized way of reducing your website’s bounce rate and increasing all aspects of engagement.

 The main problem is that you need visitors to take action to reduce your bounce rate.
 But people are notoriously passive on the Internet.

 The 1% rule states that only 1% of forum users will actually post on a forum, while the rest will passively lurk:

-We see the same kind of behavior on blogs, where typically about one visitor out of 100 will comment (depends on subject and article).
+We see the same kind of behavior on blogs, where about one visitor out of 100 will typically comment (depending on the subject and article).

 In fact, people behave like this in many settings, especially on the web:

 News consumption is actually really passive, unless there’s some sort of virus going online, because it’s just whatever appeals to you in the fishbowl. — Choire Sicha, The Awl